bayleeadamoss/zazu-fallback/readme.md

 module.exports = searches
 ```

-To add an icon, place a 256x256 png in `.zazu/plugins/tinytacoteam/zazu-fallback/assets` with the same name as your custom search.
+To add an icon, place a 256x256 png in `.zazu/plugins/tinytacoteam/zazu-fallback/assets` with the same name as your custom search's prefix.
 In this case it would be: `gcache.png`.

-Next, add a line for your search in `.zazurc.json`:
+Add a line for your search in `.zazurc.json`:

 ```
     {